Learning Center / How to Connect EL Wire

 End Cap

-Seals the cut end against moisture and debris
+Seals cut end against moisture

 Heat Shrink Tubing (optional)

-For a cleaner, more durable connection
+For cleaner, more durable connections

-Electrical Tape or Soldering Kit (advanced)
+Electrical Tape or Solder (optional)

-For permanent or high-flex connections
+For permanent or high-flex installs

 Power Source